News articles - 2020

+We understand that many of our residents will be feeling anxious about their ability to pay their rent and claim benefit support during this uncertain time.
 The Department for Work and Pensions (DWP) have announced that a range of extra support and measures will be in place to help workers, benefit claimants and businesses that have been affected by Coronavirus.

 For people who need to make a new claim for financial support

 The Department for Work and Pensions understands that people who are required to stay at home or are infected by Coronavirus may need financial support, and quickly.
-Please be assured:

-- Those affected by Coronavirus will be able to apply for Universal Credit and can receive up to a month’s advance up front without physically attending a jobcentre.
+Please be assured that those affected by Coronavirus will be able to apply for Universal Credit and can receive up to a month’s advance up front without physically attending a jobcentre.

 For people already claiming support

 If you are currently receiving Tax Credits and/or Housing Benefits, then you may be better off staying on these.
 If this applies to you, please seek advice first from our Money Matters Team before applying for Universal Credit.